Shwetabhk/pg-streamline-py/README.md

-# pgoutput-parser
+# pgoutput-events

 ## Overview

-`pgoutput-parser` is a Python-based PostgreSQL logical replication consumer.
+`pgoutput-events` is a Python-based PostgreSQL logical replication consumer.
 It listens to changes in the PostgreSQL database and processes INSERT, UPDATE, and DELETE events.

 ## Features